What is EPS?

 Back in 1949 Dr. Fritz Stastny, a scientist working at BASF in Germany, invented expanding polystyrene, in short: EPS.
 When the pearl-shaped raw material is brought into contact with steam it expands to around 40 times its original size.
 It can then be moulded during subsequent processing.
-This means that airpop® consists largely of air.
+This means that EPS® or airpop, as it also called, consists largely of air.
 98 percent to be exact.
 EPS has been known under a variety of names over the years.
 For example, polystyrene and foam packaging.
-And now the material has a European name: airpop® engineered air.